ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 .. _ref_getting_started_with_dpf_server:

 ===============================
-Getting Started with DPF Server
+Getting started with DPF Server
 ===============================

 What is DPF Server